MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/expense-management/VAT-expense-report.md

 5. Process expenses for domestic VAT recovery.

-The following scenarios provide examples of how Fabrikam employees complete these steps.
+The following scenarios provide examples of how Contoso employees complete these steps.

 ## In an expense report, enter tax information about credit card transactions to identify eligible VAT refunds